-There are a range of commodities you can trade, including agricultural commodities, such as corn, soybean and wheat.
+There is a range of commodities you can trade, including agricultural commodities, such as corn, soybean, and wheat.
 It’s the energy markets, in the form of oil and gas trading, and metal markets (like gold and silver), however, that tend to be more popular with traders these days.

 The commodity markets are traded in a similar way to other types of financial markets, but there are some points to be aware of in order to avoid any shocks or surprises when dipping your toe into commodities trading:

-- Trail your stop loss to Break-even point (BEP) as soon as the price goes in your favour.
+1. Trail your stop loss to the Break-even point (BEP) as soon as the price goes in your favor.
 This may not ensure that you always make profits because the price can easily oscillate around your entry price and hit your trailing stop-loss before moving further in your direction.
 But as downside protection, it definitely works.

-- Don’t average your winning trades at reversal points.
-Your average entry price will work against your favour and will force you to sell in a loss.
+2. Don’t average your winning trades at reversal points.
+Your average entry price will work against your favor and will force you to sell at a loss.
 It’s better to book profits and then wait for a re-entry especially if you’re trading in a range-bound market.

-- Have a daily stop-loss limit which you will not exceed no matter what!
+10. Have a daily stop-loss limit that you will not exceed no matter what!
 If you lose a certain amount, then don’t try to recover that same day because you are going to be very emotional and will most likely indulge in revenge trading.
 Those who go down this path are sure to blow up their account sooner or later.

-- Trade commodities which are not correlated or are less correlated.
+11. Trade commodities that are not correlated or are less correlated.
 For example, rather than trading gold & silver at the same time, you could trade crude and gold or some other combination like Agri/base metals.
 If you get the direction wrong on a commodity that doesn’t mean it will necessarily result in a loss in the other.
 It’s a type of risk diversification.